disorderedmaterials/dissolve/web/content/examples/previous/0.8/benzene/step4.md

 {{< step text="Set the **AxisA** and **AxisB** to `ZAxis`" />}}
 {{< step text="Enable the **ExcludeSameMolecule** to prevent the unwanted self-correlation spike at 0 in the resulting RDF" />}}

-{{< tip text="It would also be nice here to calculate the spatial density function (the three-dimensional distribution of molecules around a reference point) and compare it, but this takes more iterations than a (sane) example will allow.">}}
+{{< tip text="It would also be nice here to calculate the spatial density function (the three-dimensional distribution of molecules around a reference point) and compare it, but this takes more iterations than a (sane) example will allow." />}}

 * * *